-The minimum time-limit for the retention of research data and records will be seven (7) years from the end of the data collection for the research project, the last publication/report emanating from the research, or when a degree is awarded to a student for the research work (whichever is last).
+The minimum time-limit for the retention of research data and records will be seven (7) vears from the end of the data collection for the research project, the last publication/report emanating from the research, or when a degree is awarded to a student for the research work (whichever is last).
+Retention of research data shall be for a period of 25 years for clinical trials.
+Researchers will be expected to adhere to longer data storage period as required by regulatory bodies or funding institutions.
 Research records include all forms of results captured in the course of the research (laboratory notebooks, questionnaires, interview and similar notes, etc).
 The primary purpose for the retention is to preserve the ability to validate the research findings and/or to permit the work to be repeated or extended into new scholarship3.

-Data retention times are set to provide an adequate period to allow any questions about the data to be addressed (e.g., accuracy, reproducibility, originality, etc) and to meet any requirements of the sponsors or applicable laws or regulations.
+3 Data retention times are set to provide an adequate period to allow any questions about the data to be addressed (e.g., accuracy, reproducibility, originality, etc) and to meet any requirements of the sponsors or applicable laws or regulations.
 Research data and related financial data must both be considered.
 Retention times vary: some institutions rely on a statement similar to the